 Information & Referral

 The Victoria Disability Resource Centre (VDRC) is a useful point of contact for individuals looking for information about disability-related supports and programs both locally and provincially.
-One of our Information and Referral (I & R) staff can provide you with a wealth of information and answer any questions or concerns you may have.

 List of Support Resources